Chișinău: Law and government

-Municipality
+Government and politics

+Chișinău is governed by the City Council and the Mayor (Primar), both elected once every four years.
+Ion Ceban was elected mayor first in 2019 and again in 2023.
+During his first term, he formed a new political party, the National Alternative Movement, of which he was elected president in 2022.

+The 2023 election also brought in a new city council.
+The percentages of votes and the resulting number of seats for parties represented in the council are listed below.

+Municipal administration

 Moldova is administratively subdivided into 3 municipalities, 32 districts, and 2 autonomous units.
 With a population of 662,836 inhabitants (as of 2014), the Municipality of Chișinău (which includes the nearby communities) is the largest of these municipalities.

 Besides the city itself, the municipality comprises 34 other suburban localities: 6 towns (containing further 2 villages within), and 12 communes (containing further 14 villages within).
 The population, as of the 2014 Moldovan census, is shown in brackets: